 Berry Hall, a dormitory, was designed by Hobart Brown Upjohn and Ross Edward Shumaker.
 It was named for alumnus Leslie Graham Berry and was financed by the Public Works Administration.

-A service underpass was created under the railroad tracks near Alexander and Turlington Halls.
+A new service underpass was created under the railroad tracks near Alexander and Turlington Halls.
 Construction was funded by the Public Works Administration.
 The underpass later became the Free Expression Tunnel.

 Turlington Hall was built as a dormitory by Ross Edward Shumaker with financial support from the Public Works Administration.
 It was named for alumnus John Edwin Turlington.